Current Students - Life in the UK

 • Take regular light exercise

-• Keep in touch with your friends and family at home by email or make a few extra phone calls or video chats
+• Keep in touch with your friends and family at home by email, or make a few extra phone calls or video chats

-• Make friends with other international students, as often they will understand what you are going through
+• Make friends with other international students, as they often will understand what you are going through

-• Join some societies, or get involved with your local community as this is a way of keeping yourself busy and also getting to know other Scottish students who can in turn help you to understand the culture better
+• Join some societies, or get involved with your local community, as this is a way of keeping yourself busy and also getting to know other Scottish students who can, in turn, help you to understand the culture better

 • Speak to someone from the International Office, the Wellbeing Adviser or a Student Counsellor